serrano-s/cse447-wi23/index.md

 * Quizzes: 10%
     - Starting from the 3rd week, we will have quizzes on Wednesdays.
     - There will be 8 quizzes in total.
-    - Quizzes will be released at the end of class on Canvas and be available for twelve hours.
+    - Quizzes will be released at the end of class on Canvas and be available for 24 hours.
 They should take approximately ten minutes to complete.
     - 5 best quizzes will be counted into final score.
 Each quiz will occupy 2% of final score.

 * Participation: 10% bonus